jalgoarena/JAlgoArena-Judge/README.md

 ## Introduction

 - JAlgoArena Judge Agent can be easily scalable - it's stateless and together with Consul and API using Ribbon load balancer gives unlimited way to scale judgement capability
-- It supports Kotlin and Java
+- It supports Java 8
 - JAlgoArena Judge Agent is generating skeleton code for particular problem - based on meta data received from Problems Service
 - It judges correctness of the solution based on the pre-specified test cases as well as time and memory limits
 - It's using simple heuristic to calculate time and memory results - running in couple iteration and looking for best results makes the judgement itself more predictable and repeatable